Densf2/Python_tests/README.md

 footer.robot - contain test - click all links located in footer and click link to facebook page

-A_resource.robot - contain all variables
+resource.robot - contain all variables

+login.robot - test login form on website

 ### Running Tests